outpostHQ/numl/docs/modifiers.md

 # Modifiers

+**This specification is DEPRECATED and will be replaced in `v0.7`.
+Documentation will be updated.
+Migration will be very simple so you can continue to use it for now.**

 It's not very handy to use unique attributes to specify static modifiers for the blocks like `font-style: italic;` or `text-decoration: underline`.
 To solve this problem NUDE uses atomic CSS approach by providing `mod` attribute.

 ```html